 The process of consultation should provide information about the Victorian Child Safe Standards and the intent of a Child Safety Code of Conduct.
 It should highlight who the Code will apply to and that it will apply across all school activities, including school camps and in the use of digital technology and social media.

-The Code of Conduct needs to be consistent with applicable school policies and practices pertaining to child safety including wellbeing, student supervision, duty of care, volunteers, camps and excursions (including overseas travel), bullying policies and disciplinary procedures.
+The Code of Conduct needs to be consistent with applicable school policies and practices pertaining to child safety including wellbeing, student supervision, the duty of care, volunteers, camps and excursions (including overseas travel), bullying policies and disciplinary procedures.

 This includes reference to the student safety section of the Student Policy and Advisory Guide.
 For further information, refer to: Student Safety.

 The Code should be provided to the school’s governing authority for review and endorsement.